RahulSinghRaj/tele-shilling-bot-test/README.md

 You may get **PERMANENT BAN** by the Telegram system if you do something which I didn't say.

-# PLEASE READ ALL INSTRUCTIONS BEFORE ASKING ME
+# PLEASE READ INSTRUCTIONS BEFORE ASKING ME
 As **REALLY MANY** people asking for the issue,
-I cannot answer all things.
+I cannot answer all of them.
-Please read all instructions in here and follow the steps first.
+Please read instructions and follow the steps first.
 If you have trouble even if you do that,
 DM https://t.me/AllCoinLab is always welcome :)